-One of the many horrors for boardgame fans is losing a game piece to a board game or worried that your board games will topple over any second.
-It’s a good thing many people are worried about it because through that worry, there have been all kinds of creative ways to store board games.
+One of the many horrors for boardgame fans is losing a game piece, or worry that a game will topple over any second.
+That worry has brought us many creative ways to store board games.

 Here are some of the creative ways people found to store board games and make the process so smooth you can quickly jump into any board game.

 For the person with a small board game collection – or setting up a themed board game night – you can always consider a rolling table.
 Take any table you have, insert some planks of wood to create shelves and put it on wheels.
 There you’ve got a convenient and easily movable board game table.